hoehermann/purple-gowhatsapp/README.md

 * Handling errors consistently (currently logged to console only in some places).
 * Geting list of participants in group chat.
-* Downloading profile pictures.
-* Support for proxy servers.
+* Support for proxy servers (whatsmeow limitation).

 Known issues: